earthly/earthly/docs/guides/cloud-secrets.md

 secrets using OpenPGP's implementation of AES256 before storing it in a database.
 We use industry-standard security practices for managing our encryption keys in the cloud.

-Secrets are presented to buildkit in a similar fashion as [locally-supplied secrets](build-args.md#storage-of-secrets):
+Secrets are presented to BuildKit in a similar fashion as [locally-supplied secrets](build-args.md#storage-of-secrets):
-When buildkit encounters a `RUN` command that requires a secret, the buildkit daemon will request the secret from the earthly command-line process -- `earthly` will then make a request to earthly's cloud storage server (along with the auth token); once the server returns the secret, that secret will be passed to buildkit.
+When BuildKit encounters a `RUN` command that requires a secret, the BuildKit daemon will request the secret from the earthly command-line process -- `earthly` will then make a request to earthly's cloud storage server (along with the auth token); once the server returns the secret, that secret will be passed to BuildKit.

 # Feedback